wp-plugins/just-writing/readme.txt

 	* Re-orders the button list to make more sense
 	* Per-user preferences for enabling Just Writing
 	* Per-user preferences for which buttons to display
-	* Option to start in DFWM for new posts
+	* Option to start in DFW for new posts
-	* Option to start in DFWM when editing posts
+	* Option to start in DFW when editing posts
-	* Option to add a DFWM link to the pages/posts list to go directly to DFWM
+	* Option to add a DFW link to the pages/posts list to go directly to DFW
 	* Adds spell check field to the post title so your browser will spell check it for you
 	* Browser full screen mode now support

-= WordPress 4.1 Beta Support =
+= WordPress 4.1+ Support =

-DFWM in WP4.1 is a completely different than previous versions and Just Writing takes a completely different approach to it.
-Instead of adding buttons and features to WordPress's built in DFWM, Just Writing adds a new "Writing" mode to WordPress.
+DFW in WP4.1 is a completely different than previous versions and Just Writing takes a completely different approach to it.
+Instead of adding buttons and features to WordPress's built in DFW, Just Writing adds a new "Writing" mode to WordPress.

-"Writing" mode closely matches the old DFWM from previous version of WordPress but has all the features of Just Writing.
+"Writing" mode closely matches the old DFW from previous version of WordPress but has all the features of Just Writing.

-New in this release:
+There are a few differences however:

+	* Switching between the edit page and writing mode, unlike the old DFW, requires a full page load.
+	* There are a few hard coded pieces around, so there may be some weird effects with non-english languages.
     * Support for full meta data editing inside of Writing mode.
-	* The text mode editor is back and functional!

-However being beta there are a few things to be aware of:

-	* Switching between the edit page and writing mode, unlike the old DFWM, requires a full page load.
-	* There are a few hard coded pieces around, so there may be some weird effects with non-english languages.
-	* The meta edit button cannot be disabled at this time.
 	* Closing and re-arranging postboxes in the meta area are not saved between sessions.

 = License =